cedrickchee/cedricchee.com/content/blog/2020-04-21-career-and-code-retreat-retro-16-years-working-in-tech.md

 ### Career as a Full Stack Software Engineer

 I am a full stack software engineer all along (funnily, even before full stack title being a thing now).
 I mostly work on web developments in the early days of my career.
-I learned iOS (and Objective-C) and Android (Java) mobile development not long after the first iPhone and AppStore launched together with a group of people who started CocoaHeads meetup, buUuk and some worked at Apple now.
+I learned iOS (and Objective-C)[^1] and Android (Java) mobile development not long after the first iPhone and AppStore launched together with a group of people who started CocoaHeads meetup, buUuk and some worked at Apple now.
 I've [blogged about the iPhone 3G launch](https://cedrickchee.blogspot.com/2008/08/singtel-has-confirmed-to-launch-iphone.html) and my first foray into Android development in 2010 after attended the [Developer Lab by Google](https://cedrickchee.tumblr.com/post/18008767194/my-android-developer-lab-tag-on-flickr-looking) in my abandon blogs.

 #### Front-end Development